Airbus A310: Programme launch

 The A310-200 prototype, featuring the liveries of Swissair (left) and Lufthansa (right), the first customers.

-At the April 1978 Hanover Air Show, Airbus exhibited a model of the proposed A310.
+At the April 1978 Hannover Air Show, Airbus exhibited a model of the proposed A310.
 Its wing area, at 219.25 m2 was slightly larger than that studied, at 209 m2; its passenger cabin was twelve frames shorter than the A300, (Note: The fuselage is 14 frames (7.42 m) shorter than the A300 fuselage, but the rear bulkhead was set 2 frames farther into the tailcone, so that only 12 frames of seating capacity were lost in the shortened version.) accommodating typical passenger loads of 195 in two-class, or 245 in all-economy.
 However, during the next twelve months, almost every aspect was further refined.
 On 9 June 1978, Swissair and Lufthansa developed a joint specification for the aircraft, and within a month, announced that they would place the launch orders.
 On 15 March, Swissair became the first airline to place a firm order for the type, announcing that it would acquire ten aircraft, with a further ten under option, to replace its McDonnell Douglas DC-9s on its major intra-European routes.
 Lufthansa was quick to place a $240 million ten-aircraft order; additional orders from French operator Air France and Spanish airline Iberia shortly followed.

 Increasingly strong interest in the tentative airliner, coupled with the recovery of the industry during the late 1970s, contributed to Airbus deciding to put the A310 into production on 7 July 1978.
 During the latter half of 1978, an order for ten A300s was placed by independent British airline Laker Airways, satisfying Airbus's demand for the placing of a British order for their aircraft.
 On 1 April 1979, Lufthansa decided to raise its commitment for the type to 25 aircraft, along with 25 options.
 Two days later, Dutch operator KLM signed its order for ten aircraft and ten options at £238 million.
 On 6 July 1979, Air France announced that it had raised its order from four to thirty-five airliners.
 Other airlines announcing orders for the A310 during 1979 included Martinair, Sabena, and Air Afrique.

 Initially, a pair of distinct versions of the A310 had been planned by Airbus; the regional A310-100, and the transcontinental A310-200.
 The A310-100 featured a range of 2000 nmi with 200 passengers, whilst the A310-200 possessed a higher MTOW and centre section fuel, being able to carry the same load a further 1000 nmi.
 Basic engines offered for the type included the General Electric CF6-45B2 and Pratt & Whitney JT9D-7R4.
 At one point, British engine manufacturer Rolls-Royce was openly considering offering an engine for the A310, the Rolls-Royce RB.207, however, it ultimately chose to discard such efforts in favour of a smaller three-spool design, the RB.211.